Public Health Nursing

 Annual HIV/STD classes are also provided to units in accordance with AR 600-110.
 This is done per unit requests.
 The point of contact for these classes may be reached at 337- 531-4359.
 The HIV POC responds to positive HIV test results among BJACH beneficiaries by performing education, counseling and follow-up service support.

 Pregnancy and Postpartum Physical Training

-Army Public Health Nursing is the advisor for the JRTC & Fort Polk fitness program for active duty pregnant soldiers.
+Army Public Health Nursing is the advisor for the JRTC & Fort Johnson fitness program for active duty pregnant soldiers.
 Weekly classes are held in accordance with Standards of Medical Fitness (AR 40-501).
 Registration is available daily at Building 920, Army Community Service (ACS).
 The NCOIC telephone number is 337-531-4926.